 Being Driven by Impatience

-We may have touched on the different emotions you can have when you're investing, but one of the most costly ones is impatience.
-Remember that stocks are shares in a particular business — businesses operate much more slowly than most of us would typically like to see, or even than most of us would expect.
+One of the most costly emotions you can have when your investing is impatience.
+Remember that stocks are shares in a particular business, and businesses operate much more slowly than most of us would typically like to see, or even than most of us would expect.

 This is an extremely important point.
-There is no shortage of so-called experts who are willing to tell you their opinions, while packaging and presenting them as if they are educated and endlessly correct knowledge.
+There is no shortage of so-called experts who are willing to tell you their opinions, while packaging and presenting them as if they are educated and endlessly correct.

-Thus, your job as an investor is to assess which sources of information should be trusted, and have demonstrated a reliable and ongoing trend of wisdom.
-Once you have identified those individuals or service which may lead to profits, you should still only partially rely on their thoughts — combine those with your own due diligence and opinions to construct your trading decisions.
+Your job as an investor is to assess which sources of information should be trusted, and have demonstrated a reliable and ongoing trend of wisdom.
+Once you have identified those individuals or services that may lead to profits, you should still only partially rely on their thoughts, and combine those with your own due diligence and opinions to construct your trading decisions.

 Following the Crowd

-Unfortunately, by the time that the media tends to get involved with a story about shares rising, it is usually after the stock has reached its peak.
-The investment is overvalued by this point, and the media coverage comes late to the game.
-Regardless, the television, newspaper, internet, and radio coverage push the stocks even higher into excessively overvalued territory.
+Unfortunately, by the time the media tend to get involved with a story about shares rising, it is usually after the stock has reached its peak.
+The investment is overvalued by that point, and the media coverage comes late to the game.
+Nevertheless, the television, newspaper, internet, and radio coverage push the stocks even higher into excessively overvalued territory.

-The result is that now they've bought stock at $3.50, and more at $1.75, so their average price per share is much lower.
-This makes their loss on the stock appear far smaller.
+The result is that now they've bought the stock at $3.50, and more at $1.75, so their average price per share is much lower.
+This makes their loss on the stock appear far smaller than it truly is.

 Averaging down is typically used as a crutch to help investors cover the mistake they have already made.
 A more effective strategy is to average up, where you purchase more of a stock once it starts to move in the direction you are anticipating.
 The share price activity is confirming that you made a good call.